ferrous-systems/rust-training/training-slides/src/shared-mutability.md

 println!("{} {} {} {}", a, b, c, c2);
 ```

-The code works, but you *have* to fallback on special cases the borrow checker understands, like shadowing with `let a = &mut x.a;` or else the compiler will error.
-The borrow checker is particularly frail here - replacing `Foo` with `x = [1,2,3]` and trying to borrow indexes will make it error out.

 Note:

 Here's an example where tuple fields are special-cased for the borrow checker: